bheeshmar/bheeshmar.github.io/source/_posts/2015-01-04-installing-an-octopress-theme.markdown

 comments: true
 categories: coding, blogging
 ---
 Installing a theme in Octopress is trivial.
-I chose the "slash" theme because I prefer its sans-serif fonts and clean layout.
+After browsing the [theme catalog](https://github.com/imathis/octopress/wiki/3rd-Party-Octopress-Themes), I chose the "slash" theme because I prefer its sans-serif fonts and clean layout.
 Here's how I installed it:

 ```
 $ cd git/blog # where my octopress repo is